pushhub/fucktrump/README.md

 - Go to https://uptimerobot.com/dashboard#mainDashboard and click 'Add New Monitor'
 - Under monitor type select HTTP(s)
 - For friendly name just put 'fucktrump' or something
-- For URL or IP put in the address that Heroku gave you (ex: https://desolate-wave-01801.herokuapp.com)
+- For URL or IP put in the address that Heroku gave you (ex: https://desolate-wave-01801.herokuapp.com) you can find it if you go to https://dashboard.heroku.com/apps/ then click on your app, and click the settings tab and scroll down to the domains section.
 - Set interval for 5 minutes
 - Click 'Create Monitor'
-- Run `heroku logs --tail` and check the dashboard https://dashboard.heroku.com/ to make sure the pinger is working.
+- Run `heroku logs --tail` to make sure the pinger is working.

 ## StatusCake
 Setup another pinger just in case 5 minutes interval is not enough, this one is also FREE: